 Allah says in the Holy Qur’an: Messenger, We have revealed this Book to you.
 It contains the details of everything.
 (Surah an-Nahl, 16:89

-- Light Within Me, Preface by Allamah Muhammad Husayn Tabataba’i@4 months ago
+- Light Within Me, Preface by Allamah Muhammad Husayn Tabataba’i@4 months ago with 1 note

 As long as you have the Friend, you shall suffer no harm,